Taiwan rejects China's main condition for WHO participation

+"We can represent our own people," Taiwan Deputy Foreign Minister Kelly Hsieh told the Taipei news conference.
+In Geneva, where the WHO is based, the U.S. mission said in a statement that Taiwan's successful response to the coronavirus would benefit the rest of the world, and that China "would rather that success not be shared, no doubt to avoid uncomfortable comparisons."

-Taiwan attended the WHA as an observer from 2009-2016 when Taipei-Beijing relations were warmer.
-But China blocked further participation after the election of Taiwan President Tsai Ing-wen, who China views as a separatist, an accusation she rejects.
+The de facto British and German embassies in Taipei also issued statements supporting Taiwan's participation in the WHA.
+Taiwan attended the WHA as an observer from 2009-2016 but China blocked further participation after the election of Taiwan President Tsai Ing-wen, who China views as a separatist, an accusation she rejects.

 The WHO says it has no mandate to invite Taiwan to the WHA and that only member states can decide.